When to Plant

 Cut it out: Use a flat shovel or sod cutter to remove the grass in chunks.
 Cold compost these pieces of sod over the next year.
 There is no need to turn the pile; the sod will gradually turn into usable compost for the yard or garden.

 Conducting a soil test of the planting area gives insight into plants that are well adapted to this soil type and allows for the addition of amendments if they are needed.
 Incorporating a 1-to 2-inch layer of compost into the soil helps plants become established quickly.

 Many different ground covers are available from local and mail-order nurseries.
 Choosing one that thrives in given site conditions offers a low-maintenance alternative to turfgrass.
 Native ground covers are well-adapted to the climate, and they are a great choice for supporting local biodiversity.

-For a list of specific ground covers that perform well, check the NC CES Plant Database and search for “Native Plants.”
+For a list of specific ground covers that perform well, check the North Carolina Extension Gardener Plant Toolbox and search for “Native Plants.”